-Grenelle II Chapters Page Number Subcontractors and suppliers: i inclusion of social and environmental issues in the Company's procurement policy 94-96 extent of subcontracting and the importance placed on social and environmental responsibility in relations with subcontractors and suppliers 94; 110 d Fair business practices: i anti-corruption policies and procedures 79-80 ii measures implemented to promote consumer health and safety 89-90 e Other actions implemented to promote human rights: i other actions implemented to promote human rights 88
+Grenelle II Chapters c Subcontractors and si ppliers: i inclusion of social and environment in the Company's procurement poli extent of subcontracting and the in on social and environmental respor with subcontractors and suppliers d Fair business practice : i anti-corruption policies and proced ures 79-80 ii measures implemented to promote and safety e consumer health 89-90 e Other actions implem to promote human ric note human rights 88

-> 9.3.5 GLOBAL REPORTING INITIATIVE (GRI) GUIDELINE
+9.3.5 GLOBAL REPORTING INITIATIVE (GRI) GUIDELINE

-GRI4 ISO 26000 Principles of the United Nations Global Compact Page Strategy a ind analysis G4-1 Provide a statement from the most senior decision-maker of the organization (such as CEO, chair, or equivalent senior position) about the relevance of sustainability to the organization and the organization's strategy for addressing sustainability.
+GRI4 ISO 26000 Principles of the United Nations Global Compact Page Strategy a ınd analysis G4-1 Provide a statement from the most senior decision-maker of the organization (such as CEO, chair, or equivalent senior position) about the relevance of sustainability to the organization and the organization's strategy for addressing sustainability.
 4.7 6.2 7.4.2 6; 15 G4-2 Provide a description of key impacts, risks, and opportunities.
 207-211 Organizat ional profile G4-3 Report the name of the organization.
 Cover Page G4-4 Report the primary brands, products, and services.
 31-75 G4-5 Report the location of the organization's headquarters.
 242 G4-6 Report the number of countries where the organization operates, and names of countries where either the organization has significant operations or that are specifically relevant to the sustainability topics covered in the report.
 29 G4-7 Report the nature of ownership and legal form.
 242; 246; 249 G4-8 Report the markets served (including geographic breakdown, sectors served, and types of customers and beneficiaries).
 22-23 G4-9 Report the scale of the organization, including: total number of employees; total number of operations; net sales (for private sector organizations) or net revenues (for public sector organizations); total capitalization broken down in terms of debt and equity (for private sector organizations); quantity of products or services provided.
 6.2 22-28 G4-10 a.
 Report the total number of employees by employment contract and gender. b.
 Report the total number of permanent employees by employment type and gender. c.
 Report the total workforce by employees and supervised workers and by gender. d.
 Report the total workforce by region and gender. e.
-Report whether a substantial portion of the organization's work is performed by workers who are legally recognized as self-employed, or by individuals other than employees or supervised workers, including employees and supervised employees of contractors. f.
+Report the total workforce by region of the organization's work is performed by workers who are legally recognized as self-employed, or by individuals other than employees of contractors. f.
 Report any significant variations in employment numbers (such as seasonal variations in employment in the tourism or agricultural industries).
 Principle 6 80-83 G4-12 Describe the organization's supply chain.
-89-96; 286 0 1 1L Besenbe the organization of Supply Chain.
-00,000
+89-96: 286 U4-12 резспре не огуштигиот 5 зарру статт.
+03-30, 200